kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

 * Selector additions require the Pod template labels in the Deployment spec to be updated with the new label too, otherwise a validation error is returned.
-This change is a non-overlapping one, meaning that the new selector does not select ReplicaSets and Pods created with the old selector, resulting in orphaning all old ReplicaSets and creating a new ReplicaSet.
+This change is a non-overlapping one, meaning that the new selector does not select ReplicaSets dan Pods created with the old selector, resulting in orphaning all old ReplicaSets and creating a new ReplicaSet.
 * Selector updates perubahan the existing value in a selector key -- result in the same behavior as additions.
 * Selector removals removes an existing key from the Deployment selector -- do not require any perubahan in the Pod template labels.
-Existing ReplicaSets are not orphaned, and a new ReplicaSet is not created, but note that the removed label still exists in any existing Pods and ReplicaSets.
+Existing ReplicaSets are not orphaned, dan a new ReplicaSet is not created, but note that the removed label still exists in any existing Pods dan ReplicaSets.

 ## Rolling Back a Deployment

 Sometimes, you may want to rollback a Deployment; for example, when the Deployment is not stable, such as crash looping.
-By default, all of the Deployment's rollout history is kept in the system so that you can rollback anytime you want (you can change that by modifying revision history limit).
+Umumnya, all of the Deployment's rollout history is kept in the system so that you can rollback anytime you want (you can change that by modifying revision history limit).

 {{< note >}}
 A Deployment's revision is created when a Deployment's rollout is triggered.
-This means that the new revision is created if and only if the Deployment's Pod template (`.spec.template`) is changed, for example if you update the labels or container images of the template.
+This means that the new revision is created if dan only if the Deployment's Pod template (`.spec.template`) is changed, for example if you update the labels or container images of the template.
 Other updates, such as scaling the Deployment, do not create a Deployment revision, so that you can facilitate simultaneous manual- or auto-scaling.
 This means that when you roll back to an earlier revision, only the Deployment's Pod template part is